iAM-AMR/iAM.AMR.DOC/source/03_activities/literature_extract.rst

 Order of ingredients
 ++++++++++++++++++++

-- combinations with sulfonamides are almost always specified with the sulfonamide first
+Combinations with sulfonamides are almost always specified with the sulfonamide first

   - e.g. *sulfadimidine and trimethoprim*